purva98/easy-bnn-with-tf2.0/README.md

 By the way, here is the link for his repository: https://github.com/zhulingchen/tfp-tutorial

-#### Todo: illustrate decision process from probabilistic Neural Net sampling
+Also I did illustrate the decision process from probabilistic Neural Net sampling, using the snippet from the tutoria lI did

+### Todo: test and save weights on CIFAR-10, deploy TFP model in movidius.